How Nigeria transformed from a business into a country

 The existence of Nigeria is as a result of Britain's commercial interest in West Africa.

-The region that is Nigeria today ad a lot of palm oil, the majority of it tucked in the lush vegetation of the Nigeria Delta which ironically has been polluted by another type of oil.
+The region that is Nigeria today had a lot of palm oil, the majority of it tucked in the lush vegetation of the Niger Delta which ironically has been polluted by another type of oil.

 There was a lack of structure in the palm oil business.
 Niger-Deltans sold to the highest bidder and Goldie was able to control the region of the Lower Niger River.
 In 1884 his business had boomed that he had 30 trading points along the Lower Niger essentially creating a monopoly for the British to capitalize on.